-Non-compliance with the Act and Regulations may result in enforcement action, including:
+Non-compliance with the Act and Regulations may result in:

+- a criminal prosecution

+- a civil penalty order (where available)

-- a criminal prosecution - an infringement notice being issued.
+- an infringement notice being issued.

 In addition, non-compliance can result in the cancellation of a licence, permit or authorisation if the holder is no longer a fit and proper person, or has contravened a condition of the licence, permit or authorisation.